better-internet/radworks-docs/docs/radicle.md

 sidebar_label: What is Radicle?
 ---

 Radicle is an open-source stack for code collaboration 🌱.
-Built on Git, it enables developers to collaborate on code without relying on intermediaries.
+It enables developers to collaborate on code without relying on intermediaries.
 It's a robust, functional, and secure alternative to centralized code collaboration platforms.

 Read more about the vision for decentralized code collaboration [here](understanding-radicle/why-radicle.md).